Social Media Do’s and Don’ts With an Injury Claim

 - Avoid discussing or posting about the accident or the insurance company.
 It’s best to keep all details about the accident, your injuries, and the progress of the claim to yourself

-- Enjoy your social media activity; just be careful to not to post any photos, status updates, and information that may be taken out of context
+- Enjoy your activities online; just be careful to not to post any photos, status updates, and information that may be taken out of context

-- Even high privacy settings on your social accounts can’t protect you when it comes to a court order accessing your entire social media profile.
+- Even high privacy settings on your social accounts can’t protect you when it comes to a court order accessing your entire profile.

 - Let your friends and family know to not post or tag you in posts that could damage your case.
 If there are people who want to know how you are doing then it’s best to speak on the phone or in person instead.